dotnet/docs-maui/docs/migration/renderer-to-handler.md

 For more information about configuring multi-targeting, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).

-Each platform handler class should be a partial class and derive from the generic `ViewHandler` class, which requires two type arguments:
+Each platform handler class should be a partial class and derive from the <xref:Microsoft.Maui.Handlers.ViewHandler`2> class, which requires two type arguments:

 - The class for the cross-platform control, which derives from <xref:Microsoft.Maui.Controls.View>.
 - The type of the native view that implements the cross-platform control on the platform.
 This should be identical to the type of the `PlatformView` property in the handler.

 > [!IMPORTANT]
-> The `ViewHandler` class provides `VirtualView` and `PlatformView` properties.
+> The <xref:Microsoft.Maui.Handlers.ViewHandler`2> class provides `VirtualView` and `PlatformView` properties.
 The `VirtualView` property is used to access the cross-platform control from its handler.
 The `PlatformView` property, is used to access the native view on each platform that implements the cross-platform control.

 Each of the platform handler implementations should override the following methods:

-- `CreatePlatformView`, which should create and return the native view that implements the cross-platform control.
+- <xref:Microsoft.Maui.Handlers.ViewHandler`2.CreatePlatformView>, which should create and return the native view that implements the cross-platform control.
-- `ConnectHandler`, which should perform any native view setup, such as initializing the native view and performing event subscriptions.
+- <xref:Microsoft.Maui.Handlers.ViewHandler`2.ConnectHandler>, which should perform any native view setup, such as initializing the native view and performing event subscriptions.
-- `DisconnectHandler`, which should perform any native view cleanup, such as unsubscribing from events and disposing objects.
+- <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler>, which should perform any native view cleanup, such as unsubscribing from events and disposing objects.
 This method is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
 For more information, see [Native view cleanup](#native-view-cleanup).

 > [!NOTE]
-> The `CreatePlatformView`, `ConnectHandler`, and `DisconnectHandler` overrides are the replacements for the `OnElementChanged` method in a Xamarin.Forms custom renderer.
+> The <xref:Microsoft.Maui.Handlers.ViewHandler`2.CreatePlatformView>, <xref:Microsoft.Maui.Handlers.ViewHandler`2.ConnectHandler>, and <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler> overrides are the replacements for the `OnElementChanged` method in a Xamarin.Forms custom renderer.

 Each platform handler should also implement the Actions that are defined in the mapper dictionaries.
 In addition, each platform handler should also provide code, as required, to implement the functionality of the cross-platform control on the platform.
 Alternatively, for more complex controls this can be provided by an additional type.